Intersectional Pride Month Marketing

 Source: YW Boston

-This confluence of two states of identity — being Black and being a woman — fall under two marginal and oppressed communities, resulting in an experience that will widely differ from, say, a white woman’s.
+This confluence of two states of identity—being Black and being a woman—falls under two marginal and oppressed communities, resulting in an experience that will widely differ from, say, a white woman’s.

 Crenshaw’s framework is widely used now in global conversations about racial justice, policing, LGBTQIA+ liberation, and identity politics.